PATIENT RIGHTS AND RESPONSIBILITIES

 3. Know the name of the physician primarily responsible for coordinating your care and the terms and professional relationships of other physicians, physical therapists, and other health care providers who will be involved in your care and treatment.

 4. Make decisions about medical care and receive as much information about any proposed treatment or procedure as you may need to give informed consent or refuse a course of treatment.
-Except in emergencies, this information shall include a description of the procedure or treatment, the medically significant risks involved, alternate courses of treatment or non-treatment, the risks involved in each, and the name of the person who will conduct the procedure or treatment.

 5. Request or refuse treatment to the extent allowed by law.
 However, this does not give you the right to demand inappropriate or medically unnecessary treatment or services.